This toolkit is currently being updated! Please forgive formatting errors and broken links. We will post here when the toolkit is fully restored.

 - Preparation and support for opportunity youth in demand-driven career pathways

-This tool walks through a process to consider what is already in place in your community, and the implications for what you find.
+This tool walks you through a process to consider what is already in place in your community, and the implications for what you find.
 You will then want to consider what opportunity youth population(s) are best situated to benefit based on the programming you have identified in your community.

 Political Will and System Supports